 - Changed sleeping patterns

-If your baby’s behavior changes, it’s a good idea to talk to a doctor5.
+If your baby’s behaviour changes, it’s a good idea to talk to a doctor.

 Natural Teething Remedies to Soothe Discomfort

 There are many natural ways to ease your baby’s teething pain.
-Cold, wet cloths or semi-frozen foods can help5.
-Also, try teething toys made from soft silicone or rubber5.
+Cold, wet cloths or semi-frozen foods can help.
+Also, try teething toys made from soft silicone or rubber.
 These toys can distract your baby and are safe for chewing.

-It’s important to clean and sanitize these toys well to avoid mold5 and6.
-Babies with mold allergies or on treatments like chemotherapy can have serious reactions5.
-Always replace old teethers and don’t share toys to keep them safe5.
+It’s important to clean and sanitise these toys well to avoid mould.
+Babies with mould allergies or on treatments like chemotherapy can have serious reactions.
+Always replace old teething toys and don’t share toys to keep them safe.

 Natural Wooden Teething Toys DIY